holgerspeckter/python_projects/README.md

 This page contains a few samples of projects I've created either for fun or as part of courses.

-You can use the [editor on GitHub](https://github.com/holgerspeckter/python_projects/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Programming Language Usage Analysis (Data: 2008 - 2021)
 [Jupyter Notebook](https://github.com/holgerspeckter/Analysis_Usage_Programming_Language/blob/main/UsageProgrammingLanguage.ipynb)